Beechworth Victoria

 Suggested by Erin from Go Camping Plus Australia

-Metung is a quant little waterside village on the Gippsland Lakes in Victoria.
+Metung is a quaint little waterside village on the Gippsland Lakes in Victoria.
 As locals we love this small Gippsland town and it’s popular with holidaymakers from Melbourne and beyond too.
-You will immediately notice the laid back pace of life; there are not a lot of “attractions”, you will not find mini-golf, movie theatres or swimming pools.
+You will immediately notice the slower pace of life; there are not a lot of “attractions”, you will not find mini-golf, movie theatres or swimming pools.

 What you will find in Metung are yachts sailing on the calm waters of the lakes and people out eating and drinking in the small centre of town.
 There is still plenty to do in Metung to keep you busy on a quick getaway.